FioChuck/bq-workspace/README.md

 Often tables populated via streaming are partitioned using the ingestion time and a pseudo column called `_PARTITIONTIME` or `_PARTITIONDATE`.
 Either of these pseudo columns can be truncated to reflect lower resolution such as `DAY` or `HOUR`.
 More information on ingestion time/date partitioning can be found here: https://cloud.google.com/bigquery/docs/partitioned-tables#ingestion_time

-Copying tables partitioned on _ingestion time_ poses a challenge when copying tables using CTAS operations.
+Copying tables partitioned on _ingestion time_ poses a challenge when using CTAS operations.
 This strategy inserts data into partitions in the sink table based on when the data was copied _(not when the data was originally streamed to the source table)_.
 This typically results in all the source data landing in a single partition in the sink table _(assuming the operation finishes within 1 clock hour)_.

 # Project Overview